Sorna-Xerxes/Jetson-Nano-RxTx-Gyro-from-STM32-with-LED/README.md

 ## INTRODUCTION
-This project aims to visually represent the roll, pitch, and yaw of an STM32 development board using onboard LEDs.
-These angles, which determine the device's orientation relative to the horizontal plane, are calculated from gyroscopic data collected by the STM32 board and transmitted over USB to a Jetson Nano.
-On the Jetson Nano, a Python script receives, processes, and dynamically controls the onboard LEDs of the STM32 by sending commands back, providing a real-time indication of the device's orientation.
+**Objective**: Visually represent roll, pitch, and yaw of an STM32 development board using onboard LEDs.
+**Data Source**: Gyroscopic data collected by the STM32 board.
+**Data Transmission**: Data transmitted over USB to a Jetson Nano.
+**Data Processing**: Python script running on Jetson Nano receives and processes data.
+**Control**: Python script dynamically controls onboard LEDs of the STM32.
+**Real-time Feedback**: LEDs provide real-time indication of device orientation relative to the horizontal plane.

 ## SYSTEM OVERVIEW